kevinten11/Island-Simulation/README.md

 Simulator.runSims(Simulator.SeedType.UNIFORM, Simulator.MateType.CHOOSY_CLOSE, Simulator.MemoryType.NONE, 1000, 1);

--This will create a text file of data points in your /Out folder ( possibly many files if size is large enough)
+- you will need an /Out folder with /Agg, /Analysis, and /Raw sub-folders

 A Breif Explanation of modes: